We help asylum-seekers and refugees survive and recover from forced displacement in Lille, France.

 “We want a community that offers hope and strength for the soul.” -Paul Sydnor, Lille Ministry Leader

-Asylum seekers come to Northern France often in route to Great Britain.
-Those in Lille, have usually made a decision to stay and the application process for asylum can last several years.
+Many asylum seekers come to Northern France en route to Great Britain.
+Many in Lille, have decided to try and stay in France.
+Their application process for asylum can last several years.

-Many of them are from French speaking countries.
-Most have already been in Paris and Calais or passed through other parts of Europe.
-They have few options in this difficult stretch of their journey when it comes to finding adequate food and shelter or other essentials of life.
+They have few options on this difficult stretch of their journey when it comes to finding adequate food and shelter or other essentials of life.

-Across the region and even in Lille, many of these men, women and children are forced to sleep in the rough and on the streets.
 France takes a hard-line approach in its immigration policy and offers very little infra-structure to provide for the needs of asylum seekers.
-This increases the vulnerability of people and diverts attention away from the needs related to personal and spiritual well-being.
+Many of these men, women and children are forced to sleep in the rough and on the streets.
+This increases their vulnerability and often challenges their personal and spiritual well-being.